Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Methodology

 \subsection{Denoising In-Context Learning}

-Thanks to the previously obtained noise transition probability $S\in\left[0, 1\right]^{C}$, we can further decide which one is the possible ground truth through Denoising In-Context Learning.
-Particularly, we only consider Top-$N$ classes with the largest noise transition probability as the potential ground truth candidates.
-If the label prediction denoted by ``Pre\#0'' is not in the candidates, we would fix it in the first place.
-Further, we conduct a two-stage process to leverage MLLMs, namely Diagnosing and Therapy.
+Thanks to the previously obtained noise probability list $T\left[:;\arg\max[f_{\theta_{cv}}]\right]$, we can further decide which one is the possible ground truth through DICL.
+In particular, we only consider the classes of the top-$N$ noise probability as potential candidates.
+If the label prediction denoted by ``PRE\#0'' is not in the candidates, we would fix it in the first place.
+Further, we conduct \textit{Diagnosing} which decides the fidelity of the current prediction, and \textit{Therapy} which finds the possible ground truth.